 Unlike reading, writing to the file may also allocate a block (unless the block is being overwritten, for example).
-When writing out a new file, each write not only has to write data to disk but has to first decide which block to allocate to the file and thus update other structures of the disk accordingly (e.g., the data bitmap and inode).
-Thus, each write to a file logically generates five I/Os: one to read the data bitmap (which is then updated to mark the newly-allocated block as used), one to write the bitmap (to reflect its new state to disk), two more to read and then write the inode (which is updated with the new block's location), and finally one to write the actual block itself.
+When writing out a new file, each write not only has to write data to disk but has to first decide which block to allocate to the file and thus update other structures of the disk accordingly (e.g., the data bitmap).
+Thus, each write to a file logically generates three I/Os: one to read the data bitmap, which is then updated to mark the newly-allocated block as used, one to write the bitmap (to reflect its new state to disk), and one to the actual block itself.